-Our City Cares team provides support to students who have unpaid caring responsibilities, from application stage through to graduation and searching for employment.
+Our City Cares team provides financial, pastoral, and educational support to students who have unpaid caring responsibilities, from application stage through to graduation and searching for employment.

 We also offer pre-entry advice and guidance through our Widening Participation Outreach team.

 “By receiving specific updates from the Designated Member of Staff on support available, especially amid the pandemic, City Cares has made life a little bit less stressful” - Alexandra, young adult carer and 1st year Sociology student

 Young Adult Carers are young people aged 16-25 who care, unpaid, for a family member or friend with a long-term illness or disability, mental health condition, or misuses drugs or alcohol.

 The Widening Participation Outreach team offers a range of events and activities for students thinking about university and those who would like support to prepare them for university.
 Alongside the Designated Member of Staff (DMS), you can access pre-entry support such as application advice, 1:1 bespoke visit days, Taster Weeks and Pre-Induction events.